LooseLab/minotourapp/README.md

 The following tools must be installed:

-* [Redis](https://redis.io/download) - Minotour uses **Redis** as a memory cache system and message broker for Celery.
+* [Redis](https://redis.io/download#installation) - Minotour uses **Redis** as a memory cache system and message broker for Celery.
 Follow the linked installation instructions.

 * [MySQL Community edition](https://dev.mysql.com/downloads/) - Minotour requires a running instance of mySQL server.
 To set up mySQL community edition follow the instructions found in the [official installation documentation](https://dev.mysql.com/doc/mysql-getting-started/en/).
 Another good tutorial can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04).
 Once the server is up and running, you can either use the root user created during set up, setting it in the below environment variables file.
  Otherwise you can create a user using the mysql shell, whilst logged in as the root user or as an admin user:
-    ```bash
+    ```sql
-    CREATE USER minotour;
+    CREATE USER 'minotour'@'localhost' IDENTIFIED BY '<password>';
-    CREATE DATABASE minotourdb;
+    CREATE DATABASE minotour;
-    GRANT ALL PRIVILEGES ON minotourdb TO 'minotour'@'localhost' IDENTIFIED BY '<password>'
+    GRANT ALL PRIVILEGES ON 'minotour'.* TO 'minotour'@'localhost'
     ```

 * [Python 3](https://www.python.org) - Minotour uses **Python >=3.6**, so please make sure it is available on your system.

-To upload data, it is also necessary to install the upload client, [minFQ](https://github.com/LooseLab/minotourcli)
+To upload data, it is also necessary to install the upload client, [minFQ](https://github.com/LooseLab/minotourcli), wherever you are uploading data from.
 ## <a name="setup"></a> Setting up the minoTour environment